LukeShortCloud/rootpages/src/commands/package_managers.rst

    "--download-only source", "download the source code" "--compile", "compile from source code in repository" "-y, --yes", "answers yes to all prompts"
-   "-q, --quiet", "surpresses changelog and question prompts" "build-dep", "install build dependencies for a package; this requires a source repository to be enabled"
+   "-q, --quiet", "suppresses changelog and question prompts" "build-dep", "install build dependencies for a package; this requires a source repository to be enabled"

 .. csv-table::